Finding the Highest Common Factor (HCF) of 15 and 25: A practical guide

 Q4: How do I find the HCF of more than two numbers?

 To find the HCF of more than two numbers, you can extend the prime factorization method or the Euclidean algorithm.
-For the prime factorization method, you find the prime factorization of each number and then identify the common prime factors with the lowest power.
+Which means for the prime factorization method, you find the prime factorization of each number and then identify the common prime factors with the lowest power.
 For the Euclidean algorithm, you can find the HCF of two numbers first, and then find the HCF of the result and the next number, and so on.

 Conclusion: Beyond the Numbers